developer-zebra/developer-zebra-site/src/licensing/process/index.md

 -----

 ### Windows Mobile/CE Devices

-Zebra provides the License Manager app as a download devices running Windows Mobile/CE apps to enable license activation on its devices running Windows Mobile/CE.
+> **This section applies only to Enterprise Browser for Windows Mobile/CE**.
+Zebra packages the License Manager app for Windows Mobile/CE within the Enterprise Browser installer for Windows and as a `.CAB` file when installing from macOS.

 #### Requirements
 * **License Manager 1.0 (or later) app on device**